cs0320/notes/book/src/mbt_pbt/mbt_pbt.md

 ### Model Based Testing

-_Model-based Testing_ is using a separate artifact that _models_ the desired behavior of the system as either an oracle for correctness or a means of guiding test input generation.
-Today we'll look at the former: see [the livecode for today](https://github.com/cs0320/class-livecode/tree/main/F24/oct29_mbt_pbt), where we'll test my implementation of bubble sort.
+_Model-based Testing_ uses a separate artifact as either an "oracle of correctness" or a means of guiding random input generation.

+To see what we did in Java last semester (Fall 2024) see [the livecode](https://github.com/cs0320/class-livecode/tree/main/F24/oct29_mbt_pbt), where we'll test my implementation of bubble sort.
 Concretely:
 * My bubble-sort method is the *program under test*.
 We want to evaluate whether or not it is correct.
 * Java's standard `Collections.sort` method is the *known-good* artifact.
 It will serve as our oracle of correctness.